Sexual Health and Safer Sex

 "Sexuality is a central aspect of being human throughout life and encompasses:

 While sexuality can include all of these dimensions, not all of them are always experienced or expressed.

 - and spiritual factors"

 As with the definition of sexuality, there is no agreed upon definition of sexual health.
-However, one good definition comes from the United States Department of Health and Human Services.
-It states that:
+However, the World Health Organization has developed a working definition of "sexual health" that states that it is:

 Enhancing ones sexual health and expressing ones sexuality in a healthful way is associated with a number of benefits.
 These include:

 - Satisfying sexual experiences